btsdev/codepip-css-emmet-tampermonkey/README.md

 Note, that I've only tested it on the Flexbox Froggy Pro game so far.

 ## How this was built
-I'm merely injecting and using the expand and extract functionality from the emmet npm package (which I used to esbuild to make browser-ready) as part of the user snippet to enable the following code snippet to work:
+I'm merely injecting and using the expand and extract functionality from the [emmet](https://github.com/emmetio/emmet) npm package (which I used [esbuild](https://www.npmjs.com/package/esbuild) to make browser-ready) as part of the user snippet to enable the following code snippet to work:

 ```js
 // define a handler